zarifaziz/ai-pdf-document-splitter/README.md

 ### 4. Generating Group Topics

-To generate topics/filenames for each split document, we use OpenAI's LLM, which is based on Masked Language Modelling (MLM).
+To generate topics/filenames for each split document, we use OpenAI's GPT-4o-mini LLM, which is trained with "Next Token Prediction".
 This model is effective for topic generation based on context.
+Generating a topic is a simple task so we went with a smaller, cheaper model.

 ## Future Work